Out & About: Calendar of area events | Calendar | Journal Gazette

 SATURDAY

-Shop Small Saturday – Part of Downtown Improvement District's Days of Holly Shopping; participating downtown businesses; Santa, Buddy the Elf, The Grinch and Anna and Elsa from “Frozen” will make appearances; carolers; for more information, go to downtownfortwayne.com.
+Shop Small Saturday – Part of Downtown Improvement District's Days of Holly Shopping; participating downtown businesses; Grinch will tour district from back of trolley from 11 a.m. to 1 p.m., free tractor rides by Hops Harvester Fort Wayne from 11 a.m. to 3 p.m., appearances by Anna, Elsa and Kristoff from 1:30 to 3:30 p.m. and holiday caroling from Shawnee Middle School Sound Explosion; for more information, go to downtownfortwayne.com.

-Christmas Through the Ages – 10 a.m. to 4 p.m.; learn how Christmas was celebrated during the 1700s and 1800s; hand-crafted gift ideas and bakers; Old Fort, 1201 Spy Run Ave.; free, but donations accepted; oldfortwayne.org.

-Old Fashioned Christmas Celebration – 6 to 8 p.m.; Oakwood Resort (outdoors so dress for weather), Syracuse; Santa and reindeer, sleigh rides, tree lighting and music; free; for more information, go to facebook.com/chautauquawawasee.
+Holiday Primitive and Antique Show – 9 a.m. to 3 p.m.; Pierceton Elementary School, Pierceton; primitive and antique vendors; 11 a.m. instruction on how to decorate with greenery.

 SATURDAY AND SUNDAY